soumi1805/Multicriteria-Knapsack-Problem-using-Genetic-Algorithm/README.md

 While doing this they must ensure they can buy as many as machines possible.Factory's budget (10 Crore) should be taken as a factor also.
-Thw fields in the inventory file is Item no.,Productivity,Pollution and cost respectively.
+Thw fields in the inventory file represents Item no.,Productivity,Pollution and cost respectively.